GabrielDWu/GabrielDWu.github.io/_posts/2022-03-17-skeptical-scenarios.markdown

 > Assuming such a prior, *any* skeptical scenario you can think of, no matter how contrived or absurd, must be *at least* $$2^{-400}$$ as likely as the Default View.

 How can this be possible?
-After all, aren't there be skeptical scenarios of arbitrarily large KC, which gives them arbitrarily low probabilities relative to the Default View?
+After all, can't there be skeptical scenarios of arbitrarily large KC, which gives them arbitrarily low probabilities relative to the Default View?

 The answer is the presence of the phrase *"you can think of"*.
 The fact that you thought of a skeptical scenario gives an *upper bound* on its Kolmogorov Complexity.